Petter Solberg: 2017–2018

-2017 saw Petter team up with Volkswagen Motorsport to create PSRX Volkswagen Sweden, driving the Polo GTi RX, and the team quickly became a dominant force in World RX.
-Petter achieved his final World RX win at the legendary Lydden Hill in 2017, and by the end of the year the team were crowned Team's Champions, Petter finished 3rd, and teammate Johan Kristoffersson won his first World Championship title.
+2017 saw Solberg team up with Volkswagen Motorsport to create PSRX Volkswagen Sweden, driving the Polo GTi RX, and the team quickly became a dominant force in World RX.
+Solberg achieved his final World RX win at the legendary Lydden Hill in 2017, and by the end of the year, the team were crowned Team's Champions, Solberg finished third, and teammate Johan Kristoffersson won his first World Championship title.

-In 2018 the team remained the same, albeit driving the rebranded Polo R, and for the second year running the team won the Team's Championship - this time in even more dominant fashion.
+In 2018, the team remained the same, albeit driving the rebranded Polo R, and for the second year running the team won the Team's Championship - this time in even more dominant fashion.
 Across 24 events in 2017 and 2018, PSRX won 19 of them – a level never before seen in the sport.

-Petter also made a brief rally comeback and took part in the 2018 Rally Catalunya to give the Volkswagen Polo R5 its WRC debut, and finished in a podium position with 3rd place in the WRC2 category.
+Solberg also made a brief rally comeback and took part in the 2018 Rally Catalunya to give the Volkswagen Polo R5 its WRC debut, and finished in a podium position with third place in the WRC2 category.

 2019–present

-Petter retired from full-time motorsport at the end of 2018, but did complete a 'Farewell Tour' in 2019 consisting of some of his favourite events.
+Solberg retired from full-time motorsport at the end of 2018, but did complete a 'Farewell Tour' in 2019 consisting of some of his favourite events.
 He set the fastest RX lap at the Goodwood Festival of Speed, set the lap record at the Norges Råeste Bakkeløp, won Gymkhana Grid and signed off from his WRC career with one final class win at the 2019 Wales Rally GB.

-Since then Petter has been a constant and supportive presence in his son's life as Oliver Solberg followed in his father's footsteps and reached the World Rally Championship.
+Since then, Solberg has been a constant and supportive presence in his son's life as Oliver Solberg followed in his father's footsteps and reached the World Rally Championship.
 In 2022, the Solbergs won the Race of Champions' Nations Cup for Team Norway.

 Gymkhana Grid

 Solberg won the AWD class of the 2016 Gymkhana Grid at Marathon with a Citroën Xsara.
 In 2018, he finished second at Johannesburg with a Volkswagen Polo.
-In 2019 he won the event at Warsaw, again driving a VW Polo.
+In 2019, he won the event at Warsaw, again driving a VW Polo.